|Are Liability Waivers Enforceable?||Are Liability Waivers Enforceable?||Rusty Adams||2019-09-04T05:00:00Z||tierra-grande||Legal Issues||

 On the other hand, language scattered within a larger contract can still be considered conspicuous.
 In

 Ranger Ins.
 Co. v.
 American Intern.
 Specialty Lines Ins.
 Co., 78 S.W.3d 659 (Tex.
 App.—Houston [1st Dist.]
 2002, no pet.), the indemnification provisions were scattered among several paragraphs, but were included in paragraphs with descriptive headings such as “Operator's Indemnification of Contractor" under a section entitled “RESPONSIBILITY FOR LOSS OR DAMAGE, INDEMNITY, RELEASE OF LIABILITY AND ALLOCATION OF RISK," in larger, bold, capital letters.
-The Houston court found it to be conspicuous.
+The Houston court held it to be conspicuous.

 Because the fair notice requirements are designed to make sure the signer knows he is waiving his rights, some courts have held that the requirements do not apply when it is shown that the signer actually knew that he was waiving them.
 That is, if the evidence shows that the signer had actual knowledge that he was waiving his rights to recover damages for his injuries, then he has waived them, and it does not matter if the fair notice requirements are met.
 For an example, see